canata09/canata09/README.md

 </details>

-<h5 align="left">Results-oriented Web Application Developer with significant training and experience in website design and layout and design of Web applications, experience development at all stages of usability testing, planning and implementing performance issues, cross-browser, responsive user interface, modern android development, android sdk's version controls, prototypes, design - features, constructive coding and bug fixing, troubleshooting existing applications.</h5>
+<h5 align="left">Results-oriented Interface Developer with coding expertise and significant training and experience in layout and design of Web applications, development experience in all phases of usability testing, planning and implementation of performance issues, cross-browser, responsive user interface.</h5>

 <div align="left">